CrunchyData/crunchy-katacoda/postgresql-devel/basics/basicdatatype/03-numeric.md

-## Numeric types

 There are several numeric types available in Postgres.
-They are generally distinguished by numeric range and storage size (for integers), or precision (for decimals).
+They differ from each other with respect to numeric range and storage size (for integers), or precision (for decimals).

 As in any other programming language, defining a type as numeric (as opposed to character/text) allows you to perform mathematical operations on stored values.